kiwidev/WinRTExceptions/README.md

 WinRTExceptions
 ===============

-Global exception handling routine for WinRT applications
+Global exception handling routine for WinRT applications.
+This addresses the inability to globally catch exceptions thrown from async void methods.

+See http://www.developer.geek.nz/2012/11/21/CatchingUnhandledExceptionsInWindowsStoreApps.aspx for details and explanation.